Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Carbon Footprint aspects

-A carbon footprint is defined as the total amount of greenhouse gases (GHGs) emitted directly or indirectly by an entity, product, service, or event throughout its life cycle.
-It is expressed in tonnes of carbon dioxide equivalent (tCO₂e), a unit that allows comparison of the climate impact of different GHGs based on their global warming potential.
+A carbon footprint is the total amount of greenhouse gases (GHGs) emitted directly or indirectly by an entity, product, service or event throughout its life cycle.
+It is expressed in tonnes of carbon dioxide equivalent (tCO₂e), a unit that lets the climate impact of different gases be compared on the basis of their global warming potential.

-GHGs such as carbon dioxide (CO₂), methane (CH₄), and nitrous oxide (N₂O) trap heat in the Earth’s atmosphere, causing a rise in global temperatures.
-This phenomenon—known as the greenhouse effect—is essential for life on Earth, but its intensification due to human activities is accelerating climate change with potentially devastating consequences.
+GHGs such as carbon dioxide (CO₂), methane (CH₄) and nitrous oxide (N₂O) trap heat in the atmosphere and raise global temperatures.
+This greenhouse effect is natural and essential for life, but its intensification by human activity is accelerating climate change.

 Why measuring the carbon footprint matters

-• Understand environmental impact: Identifies the main sources of GHG emissions and quantifies their contribution to climate change.
+• Understanding the impact: it identifies the main emission sources and quantifies their contribution to climate change.

-• Set emissions reduction targets: Serves as a baseline for establishing goals aligned with international agreements and national policies.
+• Setting reduction targets: it provides the baseline for goals aligned with international agreements and national policies.

 Carbon footprint scopes

-The Greenhouse Gas Protocol (GHG Protocol), a widely recognized international standard, defines three scopes for measuring carbon footprints:
+The Greenhouse Gas Protocol, the most widely recognised international standard, defines three scopes:

-These are GHG emissions from sources owned or controlled by the entity, such as fuel combustion in company facilities or vehicles.
+GHG emissions from sources owned or controlled by the entity, such as fuel combustion in its facilities or vehicles.
+See Scope 1 emissions.

-This scope includes emissions associated with the generation of purchased electricity, heat, or steam consumed by the entity.
+Emissions associated with the generation of the electricity, heat or steam purchased and consumed by the entity.
+See Scope 2 emissions.

 Companies that trust us